top of page

 Palawa kipli is first and foremost a native food business.
 We are operated by Aboriginal people, on Aboriginal land and are committed to the reconnection of our people to traditional food practices.
 We hope to contribute to cultural continuation and revival through community engagement with traditional food sources and cultural landscapes.

-By supporting and buying off from Palawa kipli, you are helping to ensure the employment of Tasmanian Aboriginal people in work that which enables allows us to continue our culturally centred food and land management practices.
+By supporting and buying products from Palawa kipli, you are helping to ensure the employment of Tasmanian Aboriginal people in our workplace, which enables us to continue our culturally centred food and land management practices.

 back to the origins